thespad/thespad.github.io/content/posts/making-playwright-work-on-alpine-out-of-spite/index.md

 Because I could, because I wasn't supposed to, and because I'm stubborn and wanted to see if I could make it work.
 The resulting image is about 25% smaller than a comparable Ubuntu-based one, which is ultimately only about 100Mb, so it's not a huge saving in most cases.
 There's no *real* reason Microsoft couldn't just support Alpine with Playwright, all they'd have to do is have the user install nodejs rather than downloading and bundling a static node executable.
 A muslc wheel would be nice, but not necessary if they published the source package to Pypi so people could build it themselves via `pip`.
 Then again, Microsoft don't seem to provide Alpine packages for any of their OSS projects, so this is hardly an outlier.

 Anyway, I don't really recommend anyone actually does this themselves, but it's not like I can stop you.

+### Addendum

+A few days after writing this I had a [fridge logic](https://tvtropes.org/pmwiki/pmwiki.php/Main/FridgeLogic) moment where I suddenly realised that actually there's probably no real reason to have to build the whole driver as part of the build because all that *really* needs replacing is the `node` binary. i.e. Drop steps three, four, fix, and six, and simply delete the `node` binary and symlink the OS package in there.
+And it does work.
+My only concern is that doing so risks breakage if at some point Playwright adds dependencies on native modules that are built against glibc.